Maprunner/hertsway/README.md

 - npm run new <x> <from> <to>
 - Edit post
 - npm run dev to test
-- copy dist/images to src/images to avoid resizing again

 ## Pictures

 - Add picture details to globals/pics.js
-- Add pictures (3000+ jpg) to src/rawimages
+- Add pictures (3000+ jpg) to OneDrive hertsway/rawimages
 - npm run resize x creates images for everything in pics.js for leg x
+- npm run resize pan creates images for everything in panoramas.js for banners

 ## Deploying